|

 your possession."

-A reasonable self evaluation of one's own mind indicates
+of one's own mind indicates

-that doubt and belief upon a particular point of interest do
+that doubt and belief upon a particular point of interest

 not exist in the mind at the same time.
 Using only known,

-undoubted facts generates mental power to solve personal
+mental power to solve

 research problems in a relaxed, peaceful manner.
-There is

-a powerful inducement to believe in your own future after
+a powerful inducement to believe in your

-literally and correctly determining your ancestors' past
+and correctly determining your ancestors' past

-accomplishments of survival as they relate to your present
+relate to your present

 condition